Towards precision cosmology with Voids x CMB correlations (I): Roman-Agora mock catalogs and pipeline validation: Datasets

 \subsection{\emph{Roman} Space Telescope}

-The Nancy Grace \emph{Roman} Space Telescope (hereafter \emph{Roman}) is a NASA observatory planned to be launched in late 2026 and designed to shape the future of astrophysics through pioneering research on dark energy, exoplanets, and infrared astronomy \citep{green2012wide,spergel2015wide,zasowski2025roman}.
-It shares considerable similarities with the Hubble Space Telescope, since its primary mirror has the same size (2.4 meters of diameter).
-However, its field of view is 100 times larger, allowing it to survey large areas of the sky with unprecedented detail and less observing time (1000 times faster than Hubble).
+The Nancy Grace \emph{Roman} Space Telescope (hereafter \emph{Roman}) is a NASA mission schedule for launch in late 2026, designed to conduct pioneering research on dark energy, exoplanets and infrared astronomy \citep{green2012wide,spergel2015wide,zasowski2025roman}.
+It has the same 2.4 m mirror as Hubble, but a field of view 100 times larger, enabling much faster wide-area surveys (1000 times faster than Hubble).

+Our analysis is based on the High Latitude Wide Area Survey (HLWAS), which combines imaging and spectroscopy to produce a 3-dimensional map of galaxies.
 The telescope's spectroscopy and imaging will operate in the near-infrared and visible wavelengths (only imaging) measuring millions of Emission-Line Galaxies (ELGs) as tracers of the underlying matter distribution.
-ELGs, identified through strong nebular emission lines such as H$\alpha$, [OII], and [OIII], arise primarily from active star formation and, to a lesser extent, AGN activity, allowing precise spectroscopic redshift measurements \citep{gonzalez2020}.
-The High Latitude Wide Area Survey (HLWAS) is the most relevant \emph{Roman} program for this work, combining imaging and spectroscopy to produce a 3-dimensional map of galaxies.
+ELGs, identified through strong nebular emission lines such as \ion{H}{$\alpha$}, [\ion{O}{II}], and [\ion{O}{III}], arise primarily from active star formation and, to a lesser extent, AGN activity, allowing precise spectroscopic redshift measurements \citep{gonzalez2020}.

-The expected outcome of \emph{Roman}, predicted from reference catalogs in the literature is a total of 14.2 million H$\alpha$ redshifts, 3.6 million [OIII] redshifts, and 1.3 million [OII] redshifts, with 11 million objects at $\rm z>1$ and 1.7 million at $\rm z>2$.
-Accurate redshift determination ideally requires the detection of two emission lines; when this is not possible, complementary imaging is necessary to help confirm the emission lines and to separate overlapping spectra.
-The grism’s wavelength range (1–1.9 $\mu$m) ensures reliable detection of H$\alpha$ (0.656 $\mu$m) and [OIII] (0.501 $\mu$m) for redshifts between $1.1 < z < 1.9$, and [OIII] and [OII] (0.373 $\mu$m) for $1.8 < z < 2.8$.
+The expected outcome of \emph{Roman}, predicted from reference catalogs in the literature is a total of 14.2 million \ion{H}{$\alpha$} redshifts, 3.6 million [\ion{O}{III}] redshifts, and 1.3 million [\ion{O}{II}] redshifts, with 11 million objects at $\rm z>1$ and 1.7 million at $\rm z>2$.
+Accurate redshift determination ideally requires the detection of two emission lines.
+When this is not possible, complementary imaging is necessary to help confirm the emission lines and to separate overlapping spectra.
+The grism’s wavelength range (1–1.9 $\mu$m) ensures reliable detection of \ion{H}{$\alpha$} (0.656 $\mu$m) and [\ion{O}{III}] (0.501 $\mu$m) for redshifts between $1.1 < z < 1.9$, and [\ion{O}{III}] and [\ion{O}{II}] (0.373 $\mu$m) for $1.8 < z < 2.8$.

-A multi-tier survey design is proposed for \emph{Roman} (see \cite{zasowski2025roman}), consisting of a 2415 deg$^2$ medium tier, an additional 2700 deg$^2$ wide tier, and a 19.2 deg$^2$ deep tier, together covering 5100 deg$^2$ in 520 days\footnote{The spectroscopic sources will come only for the deep and medium tiers space,i.e $\sim$2415 deg$^2$.}.
+\emph{Roman} will carry out a three-tier survey: medium (2415 deg$^2$), wide (2700 deg$^2$), and deep (19.2 deg$^2$), covering 5100 deg$^2$ in 520 days \citep{zasowski2025roman}.
+Spectroscopy is limited to the medium and deep tiers ($\sim$2415 deg$^2$).